 Due to reduced redundancies, you can improve organizational efficiency.

 You can accomplish more tasks in less time.
-This greatly improves personnel's throughput.
+This greatly improves your personnel's throughput.

 Shorter turnaround times increase customer satisfaction, as their requests and organizational transactions get processed sooner.